PHC1125/SurvivalOnTheMoon/README.md

 ## 📝 Description

 An interactive web application based on NASA's classic Moon Survival scenario.
 This educational tool challenges users to rank survival items in a hypothetical moon landing emergency, testing their critical thinking and knowledge of space survival created by me to be used in University level classes.
-In terms of educational value, this activity can be used for multiple teaching moments, such as the application of multi-disciplinary knowledge in STEM Education, the idea of problem-solving considerations and constraints in Engineering Education or just a simple team-building exercise for group-based courses.
+In terms of educational value, this activity can be used for multiple teaching moments, such as the
+- Application of multi-disciplinary knowledge in STEM Education
+- Conveying the idea of problem-solving considerations and constraints in Engineering Education or just a simple team-building exercise for group-based courses.

 ## ✨ Features